Winnipeg Whips: From Buffalo to Winnipeg

 The franchise was founded as the Buffalo Bisons, a founding member of the International League in 1886.
 The Expos purchased the Bisons shortly after joining the National League in 1969 and were eager to relocate the struggling team.
 In 1969, the Bisons played some home games in Niagara Falls and finished next-to-last in the eight-team IL both in the standings (56-78) and at the box office (only 77,808 found their way through the turnstiles).
-The following year, after a 10–35 start, even worse attendance and the player's locker room at the aging War Memorial Stadium being robbed, the Expos had had enough and relocated the franchise to Winnipeg.
+The following year, after a 10–35 start, even worse attendance and the player's locker room at the aging War Memorial Stadium being robbed, the Expos had enough and relocated the franchise to Winnipeg.
 The Expos' choice of the Manitoba city seemed logical -- like the parent club, Winnipeg was in Canada, and the city had just lost their longtime Northern League team after the 1969 season -- but "Winterpeg" was located a whopping 1,100 miles from the nearest league rival, Toledo, Ohio.
 So, as part of the move, the Expos agreed to pick up the additional travel costs of opposing teams, believing it would be a temporary measure until the Whips could switch to the American Association, a Triple-A league operating in the Midwestern United States, closer to Winnipeg (although not that much closer; Des Moines was the nearest AA city and still over 600 miles away).
 Clyde McCullough managed the team at its inception.

 The Whips did not fare well on the field or at the gate, again finishing next-to-last in the standings and in attendance in 1970.
 Things got even worse in 1971 -- the third-year Expos barely had enough quality players at the major league level, let alone for their minor-league affiliates -- as the Whips only won 44 of its 140 games, and only 17 of its final 74.
 McCullough was replaced as manager during the year by Jim Bragan, and Steve Shea would also take his turn as manager of the ballclub.
 Skyrocketing costs and continued poor attendance figures (they drew only 88,438 in 1971, again next-to-last in the IL) coupled with the failed bid to join the American Association, forced the Expos to give up on Winnipeg and move the team to Hampton, Virginia after the 1971 season.
 (Winnipeg would be without pro baseball for a generation, until the Winnipeg Goldeyes joined the reborn, independent Northern League in 1994.)